unrealwork/atsd-use-cases/Chart_of_the_Day/world-progress-explorer/README.md

 ![](images/pop-loss-post-ussr.png)
 [![](images/button-new.png)](https://trends.axibase.com/fcb79db7)

-Open the **TRENDS** visualization above to track the same pattern in other former Warsaw Pact countries by using the drop-down menus to navigate through the data.
+Open the **Trends** visualization above to track the same pattern in other former Warsaw Pact countries by using the drop-down menus to navigate through the data.

 ### Greatest Population Decline Percent Across Observed Period (1970-2015)